OhTobiloba/D-conquistadors/README.md

 # D-conquistadors
-This is a simple count down timer project for the Final year students of the Federal University of technology, Akure.
+This is a simple count down timer project for the Final year students class 23 of the Federal University of technology, Akure.

 ![My Banner](./banner.png)